AleoNet/snarkOS/README.md

 #### Prerequisite

-Before installing rust, you need to install below dependencies.
+For **Ubuntu** users, start by installing the following dependencies.
 - ubuntu-18.04: bionic
    - clang
    - pkg-config